 Types of plastic used in laboratory plasticware

-Many of our Globe Scientific and United Scientific plasticware is made from different types of plastic which include polypropylene (PP), Postystrene (PS) Low density polyethlene (LDPE) high density polyethlene (HDPE) and polymethlpentene (PMP) All these various types have their strengths and weakness and can be used in many different applications.
+Many of our Globe Scientific and United Scientific plasticware is made from different types of plastic which include polypropylene (PP), Polystyrene (PS) Low-density polyethylene (LDPE) high-density polyethylene (HDPE) and polymethyl pentene (PMP) All these various types have their strengths and weakness and can be used in many different applications.

 Types of glass used in laboratory glassware

 The most popular type of glass used in laboratory glassware is borosilicate glass.
-These type of glassware are resistant to thermal shock and are made from silica and boron trioxide during the manufacturing process.
+These types of glassware are resistant to thermal shock and are made from silica and boron trioxide during the manufacturing process.
 This makes glassware that is highly durable and can withstand high temperatures.
 Additional soda lime glass culture tubes are also available in our glassware section.
-Soda lime glass does not have as good chemical resistance and durable in comparison to brosilicate glass.
+Soda-lime glass does not have as good chemical resistance and is durable in comparison to borosilicate glass.

-For start up labs and classrooms plasticware may be the best way to go as it more budge friendly and makes for a safer lab work environment.
-However when working in chemistry laboratories glassware can offer improved resistance to chemicals when acidic and alkaline solutions are used.
-Additionally when using equipment like hotplate and stirrers glassware will offer the best resistance and hold up to extreme temperatures.
-In conclusion consider the pros and cons of glassware and plasticware in regards to your application.
+For start-up labs and classrooms, plasticware may be the best way to go as it is more budget friendly and makes for a safer lab work environment.
+However, when working in chemistry laboratories glassware can offer improved resistance to chemicals when acidic and alkaline solutions are used.
+Additionally when using equipment like hotplates and stirrers glassware will offer the best resistance and hold up to extreme temperatures.
+In conclusion, consider the pros and cons of glassware and plasticware in regard to your application.
 If your budget allows it is a great idea to stock up on both glass and plastic supplies to truly benefit from both and have the ability to pick the best option when in the lab.